algolia/instantsearch-specs/content/widgets/current-refinements.md

 options:
   - name: attributes
     description: Label definitions for the different filters.
-  - name: includedAttributes
-    description: list of attributes to show
   - name: excludedAttributes
     description: list of attributes not to show
   - name: clearsQuery